-I try very hard to post Monday, Wednesday, and Friday.
+I try very hard to post every Tuesday.
 Sometimes life gets in the way!

 The wonderful ducks in the header are hand carved and hand painted by my grandpa.

 the etymology of embroidery

 embroider: late 14th century, from the Anglo-French word enbrouder, from the prefix en- meaning “in” (see en- (1)) plus broisder “embroider,” from Frankish *brozdon, from Proto-Germanic word *bruzdajanan.
 Influenced by Old English brogden, past participle of bregad “to weave” (see braid).
 Spelling with -oi- is from cerca 1600, perhaps by influence of broid “braid.”

 - Anglo-French the French spoken in England from the Norman Conquest in 1066 through the Middle Ages; the administrative and legal language of England 12th-17th century

 - Frankish West Germanic language of the Franks, inhabitants of northern Gaul 5th-6th century, their descendants ruled France, Germany, Italy in the 9th century, and the language had strong influence on French.